RevealBI-JavaBuilder/Html-Client/README.md

   - Bootstrap is used for grid layout.
 - **Scroll and Overflow**:
   - `.scrollable-list` ensures visualization list fits within the viewport.

----

-## Notes

-1. **Custom Endpoints**:
-   Ensure the backend API endpoints match the expected structure (e.g., JSON response with visualization metadata).
-2. **Cross-Origin Resource Sharing (CORS)**:
-   If testing locally, configure the server to handle CORS requests properly.

----

-Feel free to extend this document as you add features or make updates to the project.